BenIlies/NoPASARAN/README.md

 - Utilization of finite state machines for test case description.
 - Network orchestration with Ansible.
 - Flexible roles for network nodes and proxies.
-- Support for JSON-based scenario files for state machine configurations.
+- Support for JSON-based test files for state machine configurations.

 ## Requirements